Rubella (German Measles)

 There is no treatment for rubella and symptoms usually resolve on their own.
 Antibiotics are not effective because the disease is caused by a virus.
 If you are diagnosed with rubella, you must remain isolated at home for 7 days after your rash first appears.
-Babies with congenital rubella syndrome are considered infectious for at least one year and must be carefully followed by a doctor.
+Babies with congenital rubella syndrome are considered infectious for months after birth and must be carefully followed by a doctor.

 How can I protect myself?

 - Rubella is best prevented by vaccination.

 - Keep up to date with vaccinations and speak to your doctor/health care provider about your need for other vaccines.